Cairns Marine Precinct

 Without a significant step-up in infrastructure and capability at the CMP, existing operators may not be able to compete for all future sustainment contracts, and/or maintain or grow their business.
 This will result in a potential decline in market share and loss of economic opportunity, while overall regional activity levels in allied industries will also sharply decline.
 The objectives of the Defence Industrial Capability Plan are to broaden, deepen, and grow the industrial base of Defence to enhance Australia’s national security.

-To ensure further growth and job creation in the region, to attract greater private investment, and to enable Defence to achieve their strategic goals, the following commitments for the CMP are needed to facilitate a transformation in the overall capacity and capability of the precinct:
+To ensure further growth and job creation in the region, to attract greater private investment, and to enable Defence to achieve its strategic goals, the following commitments for the CMP are needed to facilitate a transformation in the overall capacity and capability of the precinct:

-$300-$400M Federal/State investment in infrastructure and support as outlined by the Cairns Marine Precinct business case released in January 2022.
+Delivery of the joint State and Federal commitment of $300m towards infrastructure and support as outlined by the Cairns Marine Precinct business case released in January 2022.

 A commitment from Defence to provide additional vessels in Cairns and long-term continuous maintenance and sustainment programmes.